open-webrtc-toolkit/owt-client-native/README.md

 + Go to src/srcitps/ directory, and run: ```` python build-win.py --sdk --tests```` The built binary will be under src/dist directory.
 Be noted the first time you run this would take a long time to pull chromium/webrtc dependencies and require a network accessible to Google's code/storage infrastructure.

 ## How to contribute
-We warmly welcome community contributions to oms-client-android repository.
+We warmly welcome community contributions to oms-client-native repository.
 If you are willing to contribute your features and ideas to OMS, follow the process below:

 + Make sure your patch will not break anything, including all the build and tests
 + Submit a pull request onto <a href="https://github.com/open-media-streamer/oms-client-native/pulls">Pull Requests</a>